Grilled Salmon Recipe

 • Lemon Wedges: A squeeze of fresh lemon is all the garnish that you need.
 Since this salmon is simply seasoned, leftovers can be used in most any dish!

-salmon filets with seasoning on a cutting board
+salmon filets on board with seasoning

 How Thick Should Salmon Be For Grilling?